-India grieves 200K dead, with likely many more uncounted
+India grieves 200,000 dead with many more probably uncounted

 The Indian Medical Association in February said 734 doctors had died of COVID-19 since the pandemic began.
 Days later, India’s health ministry put the number at 313.

-“This is criminal,” said Bhatti.
-“The government lied about the deaths of health workers first and now they are lying about deaths of ordinary citizens.”
+“This is criminal,” said Dr. Harjit Singh Bhatti, president of the Progressive Medicos and Scientists Forum.
+“The government lied about the deaths of health workers first, and now they are lying about deaths of ordinary citizens.”